nirmit27/SMS-Spam-Classifier/README.md

 ### Local Testing

-To classify a message, you can use the `/api/label` endpoint:
+To classify a message, you can use the `/api/label` endpoint :

 ```bash
 curl -X POST http://127.0.0.1:5000/api/label -H "Content-Type: application/json" -d '{"message": "Congratulations!
 You have won a prize."}'